svensglinz/svensglinz.github.io/src/content/posts/bachelorThesis.md

 <img style="width: 100%;" src="/src/assets/images/release_levels_long.svg">

 ## Current APC Regulation and further suggestions
+As described in ()[#Initial Margin], the fact that the 99% VaR should hold unconditionally, this results in highly procyclical margins, as an increase in volatility scales the likely future returns of an asset which in turn incresaes the VaR and thus margin values.
+As such procyclicality is undesired as described, EMIR requires CCPs to implement one of three options in a try to mitigigate margin procyclicality.

 APC regulation in EMIR
 1. Margin Buffer of at least 25% which can be temporarily exhausted when margin requirements are rising significantly